Hackers use router vulnerability to take over thousands of Google Home and Chromecast devices

 A Twitter account seemingly created by the hackers - known as HackerGiraffe and j3ws3r - claimed the hack was taking control of 20 Chromecasts every second on January 1.
 The account tweeted a day later to reference a patch issued by Google to stop the attack.

-Rather than being a hack breaking into the security of Google devices and smart televisions themselves, this stunt was made possible by exploiting vulnerabilities in the home Wi-Fi routers they use to connect to the internet.
+Rather than being a hack that broke into the security of Google devices and smart televisions, this stunt was made possible by exploiting vulnerabilities in the home Wi-Fi routers they use to connect to the Internet.

-The attack took advantage of a common router feature called Universal Plug and Play (UPnP), which is used to help devices see each other on a Wi-Fi network - devices like printers, smart speakers and TV streaming sticks like the Chromecast.
+The attack took advantage of a common router feature called Universal Plug and Play (UPnP), which helps devices see each other on a Wi-Fi network—devices like printers, smart speakers, and TV streaming sticks like the Chromecast.

-The hackers' website claimed they performed the relatively harmless stunt to draw attention to the vulnerability, rather than cause genuine damage.
-The website reads: "We want to help you...We're only trying to protect you and inform you of this before someone takes real advantage of it."
+The hackers' website claimed they performed a relatively harmless stunt to draw attention to the vulnerability rather than cause genuine damage.
+The website reads: "We want to help you...We're only trying to protect and inform you of this before someone takes advantage of it."

-The hackers reassured victims that they cannot access any personal information related to their Google account, nor can they access the Google Home's microphone, but they claim to have access to the noise level in whatever room the device is in.
-They also said they could remotely play media on the device, rename the device, perform a reboot or factory reset, and force it to pair with a new Bluetooth speaker or Wi-Fi network.
+The hackers reassured victims that they could not access any personal information related to their Google account or the Google Home's microphone, but they claimed to have access to the noise level in whatever room the device was in.
+They also said they could remotely play media on the device, rename it, perform a reboot or factory reset, and force it to pair with a new Bluetooth speaker or Wi-Fi network.